logoscat-development/.github/profile/README.md

 It manages users, configuration, and platform data, and is deployed as part of the platform stack.

+# Talk-brain (Beta)

+shakti-talk-brain is the conversation “brain” for the Shakti language-learning stack.
+It’s built around LangGraph: each conversation variant is a StateGraph of nodes and conditional edges.
+The service compiles one graph per version (build_graph()), invokes it per user turn with ainvoke(), and persists state between turns outside the graph.
+So it’s LangGraph at the core—stateful, multi-node conversation workflows (init, extraction, drill, iteration, normal chat, safe fallback) with validated routing and one LLM call per turn where applicable.

 # Deployment

 **shakti-deployment** manages: